Language and Sketching: An LLM-driven Interactive Multimodal Multitask Robot Navigation Framework: Experiments

 Our experiments demonstrate that LIM2N effectively navigates around potential obstacles, maintaining a stable speed and path.
 In manual control, operators interpret environmental cues, allowing them to circumvent potential obstacles.
 However, certain keyboard configurations might lead to inconsistencies in directional movement, causing confusion for operators.
 Inappropriately adjusted speed settings can either increase the risk of collisions or extend the test duration.
 The efficacy of manual control depends largely on the user's proficiency, leading to diverse outcomes.
 In contrast, the RL w/o CI encounters difficulties with potential obstacles, effectively addressing only visible ones.
 In our quantitative analysis, as shown in Fig.~\ref{success_sta}, LIM2N effectively processes environmental data, outperforming manual control in accuracy when navigating fixed obstacles.

 However, its performance slightly lags behind manual control in the presence of virtual pedestrians, and current RL-based methods struggle to match human reflexes in emergencies with unpredictable obstacles, as illustrated in Fig.~\ref{success_ped}.
 RL w/o CI only succeeds in tests that do not require detecting potential obstacles or maintaining safe distances, failing when detours are necessary.
 In Table~\ref{fail_table}, the failure rates indicate that the primary shortcoming of RL w/o CI stems from breaches in the safety zone and collisions with unseen obstacles.
-Although manual control rarely enters safe zones, participants usually choose longer paths to ensure safety, as shown in Fig.~\ref{path_figure}.
-Ultimately, LIM2N achieved commendable results in both environmental comprehension and path planning.
+Although manual control seldom enters safe zones, participants usually choose longer paths to ensure safety, as shown in Fig.~\ref{path_figure}.
+This also explains why, in individual cases, the success rate of manual control may exceed that of LIM2N.
+Ultimately, LIM2N achieved notable results in both environmental comprehension and path planning.